 This is one way in which Windows computers can share hard drives and printers over the Internet (again, we do not block this service inside the campus network).
-This service has contained security vunerbilities which have been used by several virus/worms including MsBlaster in the Fall of 2003.
+This service has contained security vulnerabilities which have been used by several virus/worms including MsBlaster in the Fall of 2003.
 To stop the spread of these and new virus/worms, access to Windows File and Print Sharing from the Internet has been blocked.

 Peer-to-Peer (P2P) and File Sharing Programs

 There are numerous peer-to-peer and file sharing programs available on the Internet with new ones getting created all the time.
-This applications include programs like Napster, Kaaza, EDonkey and BitTorrent to name a few.
+These applications include programs like Napster, Kaaza, EDonkey and BitTorrent to name a few.
 These applications allow a large group of people, often numbering in the millions, to share files containing music, pictures, books, videos and computer software.
-The amount of traffic generated by these applications quickly overloads and saturates our Internet connections making them them so slow as to be non-usable for most users on campus.
+The amount of traffic generated by these applications quickly overloads and saturates our Internet connections making them so slow as to be non-usable for most users on campus.